bylexus/pcms/README.md

 * [-] include documentation as built-in site (partially done - doc not upated)
 * [-] include template site for generating a starter project
 * [-] create a docker image with PCMS on-board (partially done, not yet published)
+* [-] embed the `doc` folder into the binary, to run a doc page with only the binary.

 ### Migrating from pcms V1 (nodejs) to V2 (Golang)